wzh99/IRL/README.md

 }
 ```

 It could be seen from the example that the syntax is a bit similar to [LLVM IR](https://www.llvm.org/docs/LangRef.html), but adopts some syntax features commonly seen in higher level programming languages.
-It tries to reduce type annotation required in the language, as long as it can be inferred from context or expressions.
-Also, it tries to make some of the instructions more informative, such as `st`, `br`, `phi` and `ptr`.
+Programmers are saved from typing some type annotations, as long as they can be easily read from context.
+Also, some of the instructions are more informative, such as `st`, `br`, `phi` and `ptr`.

 The type system and instruction set are all quite simple, but they are fairly enough support most of the following work.
 For type definition, see [`lang::val::Type`](src/lang/value.rs).
 For instruction set, see [`lang::instr`](src/lang/instr.rs).